 Mark Giordano is the only Flames defenseman to win the Norris (2018) and he, like MacInnis, won it at age 35.
 His career-high 78 points in 2018-19 was the second highest total for a defenseman that season.
 He also notched four shorthanded goals, which is the most by any defenseman in two decades.
 Despite never being drafted, ‘Gio’ has forged a legacy in the NHL and with the Flames, due in large part to his dependable work ethic and solid leadership abilities.

 He became the 19th captain of the Flames in 2013-14, following in the footsteps of former Flames’ legend, Jarome Iginla, and he’s held the title ever since.
 Not only has Giordano been influential on the ice but he has made a positive impact in the Calgary community as well.
 When you include his career numbers, his legacy is secured as one of the Flames’ best.

-Giordano is the franchise leader in games played (873) after surpassing his former teammate Robyn Regehr (826) late last season.
-He ranks 3rd in total points (471), 2nd in goals (133) and 3rd in assists (213) in franchise history.
+Giordano is the defensive franchise leader in games played (893) after surpassing his former teammate Robyn Regehr (826) late last season.
+He ranks third in total points (483), second in goals (134) and third in assists (349) for defensemen in franchise history.
 As the captain for the past seven seasons, Giordano has set a high standard and helped define the Flames’ identity.